 Agribusiness refers to farming undertaken by large-scale business corporations that embrace the production, processing, distribution of agricultural products, and the manufacture of farm machinery, equipment and suppliers.
 More recently, it has become synonymous with large petrochemical industries involved in the research and production of high-yielding seed varieties and genetically modified seed varieties alongside the chemical inputs such as fertilizers and pesticides that support them.

 Agribusinesses are engaging in land grabs to practice mono-culture to produce food crops, either for export.
-Examples of agribusinesses include BASF, DuPont, Monsanto, Syngenta etc. Some of the food-processing TNCs are Nestle, Unilever, Kraft foods, Cargill.
+Examples of agribusinesses include BASF, DuPont, Monsanto, Syngenta etc. Some of the food-processing TNCs are Nestle, Unilever, Kraft foods, and Cargill.

-- The production of food on a large scale makes food available to areas that do not have sufficient food supply, because they are able to export food.
+- The production of food on a large scale makes food available to areas that do not have sufficient food supply because they are able to export food.

 - They create employment opportunities.